marimeryboh/Aeropolis_297281/README.md

 ## Introduction 🖍️

 In the futuristic city of Aeropolis, autonomous delivery drones are revolutionizing the way goods are transported across the sprawling metropolis, ensuring fast and efficient delivery.
 These drones play a pivotal role in maintaining the city's dynamic pace, with their performance evaluated by the amount of cargo they can deliver per flight.
-However, optimizing drone performance is no simple task, as it depends on a multitude of factors, including weather conditions, flight altitude, terrain type, and other operational variables.
+However, optimizing drone performance is no simple task, as a multitude of factors influence it, including weather conditions, flight altitude, terrain type, and other operational variables.

 Therefore our project addresses the challenge of optimizing drone logistics in Aeropolis by predicting cargo capacity under diverse conditions, thereby improving delivery efficiency and resource utilization.
 By analyzing a rich dataset encompassing 20 variables, we seek to enhance drone performance, optimize resource allocation, and contribute to the development of smarter urban logistics solutions.